 Again, a DIY tourniquet is better than nothing.
 But impromptu tourniquets are very likely to fail – especially if you didn’t use a windlass rod for tightening it.

 The best thing is to practice mental preparedness so you’ll be calm and ready to improvise an effective tourniquet if necessary.

 Removing the Tourniquet (Conversion)

-Tourniquets can remain in place for 2 hours with very little risk of complications.
-At 4 hours, there is still minimal risk of complications.
+Tourniquets can remain in place for 2 hours with minimal risk of complications.
+At 4 hours, there is still a minimal risk of complications.